RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

     <img src="Images/Dis14.jpeg" alt="Description" width="800">
 </p>

 Next, the two small springs are removed.
-The tension in these should be zero now since the metal plate is pushed towards the front of the drive.
+The tension in them should now be zero, since the metal plate is pushed towards the front of the drive.

 <p align="center" float="left">
     <img src="Images/Dis15.jpeg" alt="Description" width="500">